 The great thing about Android is that it is a completely open-source platform.
 Dive into the code and check how they have implemented the framework.
 There are thousands of open-source libraries in Github.
 Just pick a library and see how the developer have implemented it.

-4. For God’s Sake, Maintain Proper Coding Standards
+4. For God Sake, Maintain Proper Coding Standards

+Code is Poetry.
 Don’t complain if you write a piece of code and your colleagues don’t talk to you for a few days.
 Bonus To start with, you must thoroughly go through this && this

 5. You Need ProGuard, Yes, You Need It!